LKessell/vue-palettes/README.md

 ```

 ## Reflections

 I had some difficulty wrapping my mind around reactive state in Vue!
 Having mostly worked with React in the past, it felt very taboo to mutate my state variables directly.
 I would like to continue studying the options for reactivity, as I still don't have a firm grasp on when to reach for `reactive()` versus `ref()`.

 One feature that I really liked is the scoped styling option for components.
 This is a really handy feature that could be very useful for avoiding conflicts in larger applications.
 I enjoyed using CSS Modules during my apprenticeship for similar functionality, and it is nice to see a feature like this baked in!

 There is still a lot of room for continued exploration in this project, and many future additions to consider:

-- Save palettes in local storage to persist across refreshes
+- ~~Save palettes in local storage to persist across refreshes~~ Complete!
 - Allow users to name palettes
 - Allow users to click on a saved palette to bring it up in the main palette view
 - Allow users to choose the type of palette generated (monochromatic, triad, etc.)